Sikorsky S-61: Operational history

-The British operator Bristow Helicopters operated a number of S-61s; they were used to perform search and rescue (SAR) operations from civilian bases at Stornoway, Sumburgh, Lee-on-Solent, and Portland between 1983 and 2007.
+The British operator Bristow Helicopters operated several S-61s; they performed search and rescue (SAR) operations from civilian bases at Stornoway, Sumburgh, Lee-on-Solent, and Portland between 1983 and 2007.
 Between 1991 and 2013, the Irish Coast Guard operated its own S-61s for SAR operations.

 Various government organisations have also adopted the S-61.
 During the 2010s, the United States Department of State procured in excess of 100 S-61Ts in support of its worldwide operations.
-These rotorcraft have been operated in both Iraq and Afghanistan, amongst other locations.
+These rotorcraft have been operated in Iraq and Afghanistan, amongst other locations.